-June Bianchi is an artist, senior lecturer, and member of the Creative and Cultural Education Research Group (CCERG) within the Institute for Education at Bath Spa University (BSU).
+June Bianchi is an artist, senior lecturer, and researcher within the Institute for Education at Bath Spa University (BSU).
 June’s pedagogy and practice are based within the Artist, Researcher, Teacher model and she promotes wider participation, engagement and empowerment through the arts within her exhibitions, publications and educational practice.

 June coordinates and contributes to a range of courses across postgraduate Initial Teacher Education, undergraduate, Masters and continuing professional development programmes.
 She has developed national and international arts educational research projects and partnerships across a range of statutory and voluntary educational, cultural, and community sectors in UK, Europe, USA, South and East Asia, and Africa.
-June currently coordinates the UK’s BSU led element of the two-year European Commission project ‘ArtsTogether: integrating migrant children through expressive arts.’
+June is currently UK Leader and Coordinater of Curriculum Development on the two-year European Commission project ‘ArtsTogether: integrating migrant children through expressive arts,’ a partnership between five EU countries.

 - MA, Visual Culture